rpm-software-management/dnf/doc/command_ref.rst

     Upgrades packages to the specified versions.

 ``dnf [options] upgrade @<spec>...``
-    Alias for `dnf module update` command.
+    Alias for the `dnf module update` command.

-If the main ``obsoletes`` configure option is true or the ``--obsoletes`` flag is present dnf will include package obsoletes in its calculations.
+If the main ``obsoletes`` configure option is true or the ``--obsoletes`` flag is present, dnf will include package obsoletes in its calculations.
 For more information see :ref:`obsoletes <obsoletes_conf_option-label>`.

 See also :ref:`\configuration_files_replacement_policy-label`.